dallmeyer/opengoal-orbhunt/README.md

 - You will need to work around some invisible collision/walls
 - You will need knowledge of speedrunning tech, such as dealing with slippery surfaces, zoom-walking, extended uppercuts, boosted uppercuts, infinite jump ceilings, rocket uppercuts, Flutflut wall climbing, etc
   - Some of the harder/inconsistent tricks such as 1-frames, 3-frame jumps, and eco rockets are NOT required, though you might find uses for them.
-- The Zoomer and Flutflut should only be necessary in their intended levels, however you CAN safely take them to any level without crashing (inb4 the optimal route is all Flutflut)
+- The Zoomer and Flutflut should only be necessary in their intended levels, however you CAN safely take them to any level without crashing (inb4 the optimal route is all Flutflut).
+The invisible walls that are associated with the Zoomer and Flutflut are also removed.
 - When completing tasks (e.g. Free 7 Scout Flies), Power Cells will often fly off and spawn further away than typical in the vanilla game

 ## Baby Mode